gaultier/blog/making_my_static_blog_generator_11_times_faster.md

 ```

-Parsing this commit log is tedious but not extremely difficult (why doesn't every mainstream command line tool have a `--json` option in 2025?).
+Parsing this commit log is tedious but not extremely difficult.

 We maintain a map while inspecting each commit: `map<Path, (creation_date, modification_date, tombstone)>`.

 In case of a rename or delete, we set the `tombstone` to `true`.
 Why not remove the entry from the map directly?
 Well, we are inspecting the list of commits from newest to oldest.

-So first we'll encounter the delete/rename commit, and then a number of add/modify commits for this file.
+So first we'll encounter the delete/rename commit for this file, and then later in the stream, a number of add/modify commits.
 When we are done, we need to remember that this markdown file should be ignored, otherwise, we'll try to open it, read it, and convert it to HTML, but we'll get a `ENOENT` error because it does not exist anymore on disk.
-We could avoid having this tombstone field and just bail on `ENOENT`, that's a matter of taste I guess, but this field was useful for debugging initially.
+We could avoid having this tombstone field and just bail on `ENOENT`, that's a matter of taste I guess, but this field was useful to me to ensure that the parsing code is correct.

 <details>
   <summary>Odin implementation</summary>